eclipse-keyple/keyple-website/content/docs/developer-guide/develop-ticketing-app-remote.md

 #### UC 4

-This use case requires to use the plugin [RemoteClientPlugin](#remoteclientplugin).
+This use case requires to use the plugin [RemotePluginClient](#remotepluginclient).

-Use this mode if you plan to observe "remotely" the events related to the native reader (smart card insertion, removal, etc...).
+Use this mode if you plan to observe "remotely" the events related to the local reader (smart card insertion, removal, etc...).

-Please note that this mode is only possible if the native reader is observable.
+Please note that this mode is only possible if the local reader is observable.

 |     | Client | Server |
 | --- | ------ | ------ |